guardianproject/info/content/blog/2023-02-28-steps-towards-trusted-vpn/index.md

 VPN providers must be clear about what logs they are keeping, and how long they are stored.
 Even better, they will provide information about how they do store the data that they do keep.
 For example, if the servers do not use full disk encryption, then it would be straightforward to recover the deleted logs.
 That is much harder on systems using full disk encryption.

-* A [2019 audit](https://cure53.de/audit-report_ivpn.pdf) of [IVPN](https://www.ivpn.net/blog/independent-security-audit-concluded) showed that, at that time, the auditors confirmed that IVPN performed found no "statistical logging of customer-traffic", "logging of traffic, IP addresses or DNS requests" on the servers that the auditors were given access to.
+* A [2019 audit](https://cure53.de/audit-report_ivpn.pdf) of [IVPN](https://www.ivpn.net/blog/independent-security-audit-concluded) showed that, at that time, the auditors confirmed that IVPN performed no "statistical logging of customer-traffic", "logging of traffic, IP addresses or DNS requests" on the servers that the auditors were given access to.
 * Mullvad says, "we never store any activity logs of any kind." in their [no logging data policy](https://mullvad.net/en/help/no-logging-data-policy/)